-- From the Level’s tool title bar, click on the A icon.
+- From the Level’s tool title bar, click on the Auto Adjust icon.
 The individual channels are re-mapped to new values and histograms are adjusted, if within the 0 to 255 levels.
 Color casts will be corrected and the image will display increased contrast.

 - If needed, adjust color tone using mid-tone, shadow, and highlight sliders.
 For example, click on the Red channel tab to add red and adjust individual sliders.